-Climate is critical for restoring rainforest to the floodplain of Ourimbah Creek.
-In the river valley, night frosts are common during winter.
+The local climate has to be considered in devising strategies for restoring rainforest.
+In our river valley, night frosts are common during winter.
 Cold air drains down from the surrounding hills and settles in the valley, making a frost hollow that is colder in the valley than on the hills, especially on nights that are clear of cloud.
 This effect (the “temperature inversion”) also condenses moisture as mist.

-Even a mild frost (-1oC a metre or so above ground level) kills the foliage of many of our rainforest species.
-Species such as lilly pilly (Acmena smithii), red ash (Alphitonia excelsa) and euodia (Melicope micrococca) benefit from the shelter of hardier natives, such as water gum and wattles.

-the day then releases the warmth at night.
+Even a mild frost (-1oC a metre or so above ground level) can kill the foliage of seedling rainforest species.
+Species such as lilly pilly (Acmena smithii), red ash (Alphitonia excelsa) and euodia (Melicope micrococca) benefit from the shelter of hardier natives, such as water gum and wattles, because they keep the frost off. the day then releases the warmth at night.
 As well as that, the tree's foliage slows down the cold air which streams down from the surrounding hills at night.This same foliage shields the ground from radiating its heat to the cold sky.